 Did you know that any time you visit a site information about you is being collected?
 What does it all mean and how can a Web site owner use your information?
 Well, it all depends on the terms they lay out in their specific privacy policies.

-Writer’s Round-About, like other sites, collects information when you visit our site.
+Writer’s Round-About (The Craft of Writing Fiction), like other sites, collects information when you visit our site.
 What information do we collect and how do we use it?

 Google Analytics Metrics and Statistics

 Writer’s Round-About uses a Google Analytic script to gather information and site statistics when you browse WRA pages and posts.